kicad-unofficial/bom/README.md

-# bom
+# BOM Plugins

-Unofficial BOM generator plugins for KiCad 6.
+This is an unofficial collection of BOM (bill of materials) generation plugins for KiCad 6.